Dani-RG/Dani-RG/README.md

 **`Full Stack Web Developer`**

-Full Stack Web Developer with proficiency in cutting-edge technologies and a focus on crafting effective digital solutions.
+Proficient in cutting-edge technologies and a focus on crafting effective digital solutions.

 My ability to seamlessly merge creative design with efficient code has led to success in every project.